alseg-zz/Mikrotik-UserLoginAlert/README.md

 If there have been several logins since the last check, several notifications will be sent.

 First commit and tested on RouterOS 6.41 version.

+Do not forget change value "TelegramBotToken" and "TelegramChatId".

 ---